Embucket/embucket/crates/embucket-lambda/README.md

 # Watch logs
 make logs
 ```

+`make deploy` will build, deploy with .env vars and with the iam-role in the makefile, add logs group, create a url, add allow uri access policy.
+And volia - it works.
+P.S.
+Don't forget to change host url in the `snowcli` config.

 The function name defaults to `embucket-lambda` but can be overridden:
 - Via Makefile variable: `make deploy FUNCTION_NAME=my-function`